Lazaretto: Throughout history

+By the 1830s, the Ottoman Empire and Egypt had expansive quarantine systems.
+The Ottoman Supreme Council of Health, including the Quarantine Administration, oversaw 59 quarantines: 12 each on the European and Anatolian shores, 16 inland, 8 in Syria, 7 on the Aegean islands, and 2 in Libya.
+The Egyptian Quarantine Board set up permanent quarantines along the Nile delta, the Levantine coast, and on the Red Sea.
+The board completed Egypt’s first European-style lazaretto in Alexandria in 1833.
+Ottoman and Egyptian lazarettos were issuing internationally recognized bills of health.

 Lazaretto Islet survives on Ithaca and another on Zakynthos.

 According to Edward Hasted in 1798, two large hospital ships (also called lazarettos), (which were the surviving hulks of forty-four gun ships) were moored in Halstow Creek in Kent.
 The creek is an inlet from the River Medway and the River Thames.
 The hospital ships watched over ships coming to England which were forced to stay in the creek under quarantine to protect the country from infectious diseases, including the plague.

 Fidra, an uninhabited island in the Firth of Forth in eastern Scotland, has the ruins of an old chapel, dedicated to St. Nicholas, which was used as a lazaretto.

 During the Nazi occupation of Poland, the German-run Treblinka extermination camp had a pit where new arrivals who were severely ill would be shot; the staff's euphemistic name for this area was the lazaret.

 As of 2002, one of the few remaining lazarets in Europe are Lazzarettos of Dubrovnik, Croatia.

 In the United States, the Philadelphia Lazaretto was built in 1799 as a response to the 1793 yellow fever outbreak.
 The Columbia River Quarantine Station located across the river from Astoria, Oregon, also has a remaining example of a government built lazaretto constructed in 1912 by the US Marine Hospital Service.
 The lazaretto building is currently a museum dedicated to telling the story of station and its impact on the region.

 Italy

 The first lazaret was established by Venice in 1423 on Santa Maria di Nazareth (also called "Nazaretum" or "Lazaretum", today "Lazzaretto Vecchio"), an island in the Venetian Lagoon (45.406°N 12.36°E).
 Additionally there is Lazzaretto Nuovo, also in the lagoon.

-Pope Clement XII commissioned the architect Vanvitelli to design and build the Lazzaretto of Ancona at the south end of the Ancona harbor.
+In 1732, Pope Clement XII commissioned the architect Vanvitelli to design and build the Lazzaretto of Ancona at the south end of the Ancona harbor.
+Vanvitelli designed it on an artificial island he created, and gave it the shape of a regular pentagon, which is the symbolic geometric shape that characterizes the entire structure, from the surrounding walls to the buildings and the central square.

-The Lazzaretto di Milano in Milan features prominently in Alessandro Manzoni's I promessi sposi.
+The Lazzaretto of Milan features prominently in Alessandro Manzoni's I promessi sposi (The Betrothed).